osic/ref-impl-kolla/documents/ease-of-use/2-osic-deploy-kolla.md

 ------------

 ##### Step 1: Create Parition KOLLA_SWIFT_DATA by running the playbok `kolla-swift-playbook.yaml` from deployment node:
-__Note: Run the following playbook if your storage nodes do not have physical disks other that `sda`.__
+__Note: Run the following playbook if your storage nodes do not have physical disks other than `sda`.__
 ```shell
 #Create parition KOLLA_SWIFT_DATA:
 ansible-playbook -i ansible/inventory/multinode /opt/ref-impl-kolla/playbooks/kolla-swift-playbook-santa.yaml --ask-pass